yownas/shift-attention/README.md

 `Steps (minimum)`: Number of steps to take from the initial image.
 The ranges you specified in the prompt will be spread out over these steps. "(minimum)" refers to SSIM usage (see below).

-`FPS`: The frames per second of the video.
+`FPS`: The Frames Per Second of the video.
+It has a hidden feature where if you set this to a negative value, it will be used as the length (in seconds) of the resulting video(s).

 `Lead in/out`: Amount of frames to be padded with a static image at the start and ending of the video.
 So you'll get a short pause before the video start/ends.